-With a few simple ingredients, you can make a fresh and flavorful pesto that you can use in so many ways.
-I’m sharing my favorite basil pesto recipe plus 18 other creative pesto recipes you can make all year-round.
+With a few simple ingredients, you can make a fresh and flavorful homemade pesto that you can use in so many ways.
+I’m sharing my favorite basil pesto recipe plus other easy recipe ideas that you can make all year-round.

 What is Pesto?

-Classic pesto is an Italian sauce made with fresh basil, pinenuts, garlic, Parmegiano-Reggiano or Pecorini cheese and olive oil.
+Basil pesto is an Italian sauce made with basil leaves, pinenuts, garlic, Parmigiano-Reggiano or Pecorini cheese, and olive oil.
 Traditionally, the ingredients are crushed and combined using a mortar and pestle creating a vibrant green sauce that is most often tossed with pasta, although there are many ways to use it.

-Although a mortar and pestle is the tool of choice for the traditionalist, I don’t happen to own one and, like many others, combine all of the ingredients in the bowl of a food processor and then blitz them.
+Although a mortar and pestle is the tool of choice for making traditional pesto, I don’t happen to own one and, like many others, combine all of the ingredients in the bowl of a food processor and then blitz them.
 It takes all of five minutes to combine the ingredients and the sauce is ready to go.

-In addition to the basil, nuts, cheese, garlic, salt and olive oil I like to add a little lemon juice and zest.
+In addition to the basil, nuts, cheese, garlic, salt, and olive oil I like to add a little lemon juice and zest.
 It’s not what you’ll find in Italy, but it adds a little zing that amplifies all of the flavors.
 For me, it’s the perfect pesto!

 As you’ll see after the recipe, there are lots of ways to get creative, but if you want to make a simple basil pesto like the one I’m sharing here are a few ways to switch it up:

 - Nuts: Pinenuts are very pricey so sometimes I switch out the pinenuts for almonds or walnuts in my pesto.
 You can also use pecans or skip the nuts and use sunflower seeds.
 It changes the flavor a bit but tastes delicious and it’s a little easier on the wallet!
 A lot of recipes call for toasting the nuts first.
 It brings out the flavor and natural oils but I don’t always do it.
 It’s optional in my book.

-- Cheese: Try substituting Asiago or Pecorino cheese for the Parmesan.
+- Cheese: Try substituting Asiago or Pecorino Romano cheese for the Parmesan cheese.
 Pestos work best with hard aged cheeses that are salty.

 - There really isn’t a substitution for garlic, but I’ve used roasted garlic in place of raw and it’s delicious.
 Check out my Roasted Garlic Pesto if you want to try it!

-- Freezer: You can freeze pesto for up to three months as long as it’s stored in an airtight container.
+- Freezer: You can freeze it for up to three months as long as it’s stored in an airtight container.
 This is a great way to save summer-fresh basil pesto.
 I like to freeze it in an ice cube tray with a layer of olive oil on top of each cube.
 Once they are frozen, it’s easy to add to sauces and soup during the winter.

 Pesto tossed with hot pasta is one of the easiest dinners ever, but you can use it like a condiment or add it to sauces, soups, or use it as a spread.

 - Mix it with cream cheese for your morning bagel or use it to make cucumber avocado wraps.

 - Use it to make basil orzo chicken soup or add it to other soups and tomato sauces when you want an herby punch of flavor.

 - Spread it on sandwiches like you would mustard or mayo.

-- Use it to make pesto pasta salad or use it as a dressing for salads.
+- Use it to make pesto pasta salad or use it as a dressing for tossed salads.

-- Toss it with roasted potatoes and other veggies for a simple side dish.
+- Toss it with roasted potatoes, roasted zucchini, and other veggies for a simple side dish.

 Pesto is so easy to make and, with a food processor, is ready to go in about five minutes.
 Toss it with pasta, spread it on sandwiches, use it to make salad dressing, or mix it with cream cheese for your morning bagel.